Sundhar22/HotelBookingSite/README.md

+Hotel Booking Site

-Welcome to the Hotel Booking Site project!
-This application allows users to browse, select, and book hotel rooms seamlessly.
-Built with user experience and functionality in mind, this project provides a complete solution for hotel booking management.
+Welcome to the Hotel Booking Site repository!
+This project is a web application designed for users to search for hotels, view details, and make bookings.
+The site provides a seamless and intuitive interface for both hotel owners and customers.
-Table of Contents

 Features
-    Technologies Used
-    Installation
-    Usage
-    Contributing
-    License
-    Contact

-Features

-    User Authentication: Secure login and registration for users.
-    Room Browsing: View available rooms with details such as price, amenities, and images.
+    **User Registration and Authentication: Allows users to create an account, log in, and manage their bookings.
+    Hotel Search and Filtering: Users can search for hotels based on location, price, rating, and amenities.
-    Booking Management: Book rooms and manage existing bookings.
+    Booking System: Enables users to book rooms and manage their reservations.
-    Admin Dashboard: Admin can manage rooms, view bookings, and handle user inquiries.
+    Admin Dashboard: Hotel owners and admins can add, edit, or remove hotel listings and manage bookings.
-    Responsive Design: Optimized for both desktop and mobile devices.
+    Responsive Design: The website is fully responsive, providing a great experience on both desktop and mobile devices.**

-Technologies Used
+Tech Stack

-    Frontend: HTML, CSS, JavaScript, React
+   ** Frontend: HTML, CSS, JavaScript, Bootstrap
-    Backend: Node.js, Express
+    Backend: Node.js, Express.js
     Database: MongoDB
-    Authentication: JSON Web Tokens (JWT)
-    Payment Gateway: Stripe API (if applicable)
-    Deployment: Docker, Kubernetes (if applicable)
+    Authentication: Passport.js for user authentication
+    Other Tools: Mongoose for MongoDB object modeling, EJS for templating**

 Installation

-To run this project locally, follow these steps:
+To get a local copy of the project up and running, follow these steps:
+Prerequisites

+   ** Node.js (v14 or above)
+    MongoDB**

+Steps

-    Clone the repository:
+    **Clone the repository:

+    bash**

+git clone https://github.com/Sundhar22/HotelBookingSite.git

+Navigate to the project directory:

 bash

-git clone https://github.com/Sundhar22/HotelBookingSite.git
 cd HotelBookingSite

 Install dependencies: